AnhKun/appdev_extra_project/README.md

 ## 5. Copyright

-This project I use for my homework, so you can use as a documentation but please **DO NOT** use to submit your homework.
+This project I use for my homework, so you can use it as a documentation.
+However, please **DO NOT** use it to submit your homework.
 Teacher is going to use **URKUND** to check your source code.

 ## 6. Contact Info